When can I walk through the Lulworth Ranges?

 Due to the popularity of Lulworth Cove it’s difficult to find accommodation for 1 night

 IMPORTANT – On very rare occasions the Ministry of Defence will make changes to the dates published.
-Please see the Dorset Council website for the most up to date changes.
+Please see the UK Government website for the most up to date changes.
 Luggage Transfers takes no responsibility for changes to the dates listed above for Lulworth Ranges and Tyneham Village opening dates.